About CAMP KEMO Programs

 - CAMP KEMO is held at River Oaks Retreat Center, Honea Path, South Carolina

-Children’s Center for Cancer and Blood Disorders of Palmetto Health Richland, Columbia, South Carolina
+Children’s Center for Cancer and Blood Disorders of Prisma Health Children's Hospital–Midlands, Columbia, South Carolina

-CAMP KEMO Programs provides psychosocial programming for children and families with cancer or a blood disorder who are treated at Palmetto Health Children’s Hospital Children’s Center for Cancer and Blood Disorders.
+CAMP KEMO Programs provides psychosocial programming for children and families with cancer or a blood disorder who are treated at Prisma Health Children's Hospital–Midlands Children’s Center for Cancer and Blood Disorders.

 Private donations, memorials and civic organizations (no funding from hospital budget).